4GeeksAcademy/react-tutorial-exercises/exercises/02.2-maping-array-of-objects-to-li/README.md

 # `02.2` Mapping function

 When you are mapping an array of data to convert it into an array of HTML you have to specify a **"mapping function"** that will receive each item from the original array, transform it and insert it into the new array.
-E.g:
+E.g.:

 ```js